Zanzibar: Energy

-Between 70 and 75 percent of the electricity generated is used domestically while less than 20 percent is used industrially.
-Fuel wood, charcoal and kerosene are widely used as sources of energy for cooking and lighting for most rural and urban areas.
-The consumption capacity of petroleum, gas, oil, kerosene and industrial diesel oil is increasing annually, going from a total of 5,650 tons consumed in 1997 to more than 7,500 tons in 1999.
+Between 70 and 75 percent of the electricity generated is used domestically, while less than 20 percent is used industrially.
+Fuel wood, charcoal, and kerosene are widely used as sources of energy for cooking and lighting in most rural and urban areas.
+The consumption capacity of petroleum, gas, oil, kerosene, and industrial diesel oil is increasing annually, going from a total of 5,650 tons consumed in 1997 to more than 7,500 tons in 1999.

 From 21 May to 19 June 2008, Unguja suffered a major failure of its electricity system, which left the island without electrical service and mostly dependent on diesel generators.
 The failure originated in mainland Tanzania.
 Another blackout happened from 10 December 2009 to 23 March 2010, caused by a problem with the submarine cable that formerly supplied electricity from mainland Tanzania.
 This led to a serious shock to Unguja's fragile economy, which is heavily dependent on foreign tourism.